meleongg/liftz-frontend/README.md

 -   remove workout stats
 -   add modal warning pop-up of session termination if users navigate out of the session
 -   fix session calendar dates (works only for PST)

+May 28

+-   add ability to change workout notes from within a session
+-   added transition to abrupt padding resizing for plate calculator